Abetalipoproteinemia: Features

 Abetalipoproteinemia affects the absorption of dietary fats, cholesterol, and certain vitamins.
 People affected by this disorder are not able to make certain lipoproteins, which are molecules that consist of proteins combined with cholesterol and particular fats called triglycerides.
 This leads to a multiple vitamin deficiency, affecting the fat-soluble vitamin A, vitamin D, vitamin E, and vitamin K. However, many of the observed effects are due to vitamin E deficiency in particular.

 Signs and symptoms vary and present differently from person to person.
 In general, 80–99% of individuals exhibit malabsorption of fats and fat-soluble vitamins.
-Approximately 30%-79% of people with the disease display symptoms of abnormality of the retinal pigmentation, ataxia, muscular hypotonia or reduced tendon reflexes.
+Approximately 30–79% of people with the disease display symptoms related to abnormality of the retinal pigmentation, ataxia, muscular hypotonia or reduced tendon reflexes.

 The signs and symptoms of abetalipoproteinemia appear in the first few months of life (because pancreatic lipase is not active in this period).
 They can include failure to gain weight and grow at the expected rate (failure to thrive); diarrhea; abnormal spiny red blood cells (acanthocytosis); and fatty, foul-smelling stools (steatorrhea).
 The stool may contain large chunks of fat and/or blood.
 Infants often present with gastrointestinal problems caused by the poor fat absorption, which also contributes to steatorrhea.
 Other features of this disorder may develop later in childhood and often impair the function of the nervous system.
 They can include poor muscle coordination, difficulty with balance and movement (ataxia), and progressive degeneration of the retina (the light-sensitive layer in the posterior eye) that can progress to near-blindness (due to deficiency of vitamin A, retinol).
 Adults in their thirties or forties may have increasing difficulty with balance and walking.
 Many of the signs and symptoms of abetalipoproteinemia result from a severe vitamin deficiency, especially vitamin E deficiency, which typically results in eye problems with degeneration of the spinocerebellar and dorsal column tracts.

 Genetics

-Mutations in the microsomal triglyceride transfer protein (MTTP) gene has been associated with this condition. (apolipoprotein B deficiency, a related condition, is associated with deficiencies of apolipoprotein B.)
+Mutations in the microsomal triglyceride transfer protein gene (MTTP) have been associated with this condition (apolipoprotein B deficiency, a related condition, is associated with deficiencies of apolipoprotein B).

 The MTTP gene provides instructions for making a protein called microsomal triglyceride transfer protein, which is essential for creating beta-lipoproteins.
 These lipoproteins are both necessary for the absorption of fats, cholesterol, and fat-soluble vitamins from the diet and necessary for the efficient transport of these substances in the bloodstream.
 Most of the mutations in this gene lead to the production of an abnormally short microsomal triglyceride transfer protein, which prevents the normal creation of beta-lipoproteins in the body.
 MTTP-associated mutations are inherited in an autosomal recessive pattern, which means both copies of the gene must be faulty to produce the disease.

 The disease is extremely rare with approximately 100 reported cases worldwide since it was first identified by doctors Bassen and Kornzweig in 1950.